 Now, I’ve made these scones even better by adding a little sourdough discard to the recipe.

-- Use fresh buttermilk.
+- Use real buttermilk if you can.
 The tangy flavor and tenderizing acidity works perfectly with the sourdough discard to make these the best scones ever.
+Buttermilk substitutes will work, but the real thing gives the best flavor.

-- I like to mix scones by hand.
+- Mix the dough by hand.
 Mixing by hand ensures that you won’t over mix the dough and form too much gluten.

 - To work ahead, mix the recipe until the point where you add the buttermilk.
 Later you can mix the dough, roll, cut and bake.

-- Scones are best the day they are baked.
+Scones are best the day they are baked.
 Leftovers can be frozen for up to 3 months.
 Defrost and then warm in the oven to get the best texture.
+Do not refrigerate scones.

 If you love this recipe as much as I do, I’d really appreciate a 5-star review.